HunCoding/meu-primeiro-crud-go/README.md

 ## Running the Application

-After installation, you can run the MyFirstCRUD Go application with the following command (if you want to run it directly with Golang):
+After installation, you can run the MeuPrimeiroCRUD em Go application with the following command (if you want to run it directly with Golang):

 ```
-docker container run --name myfirstcrudgoDB -p 27017:27017 -d mongo
+docker container run --name meuprimeirocrudgo -p 27017:27017 -d mongo

 go run main.go
 ```